myriacat/myriacat/README.md

 <details>
 <summary>the speed/view/size on my 8K, 400FPS monitor is bad</summary>
-dont use vsync, myriacat is tested for up to 2K, 50-120fps monitors at this time. if the UI is too small on high-dpi devices, you will need to find a way to upscale the program.
+dont use vsync, myriacat is tested for up to 2K, 50-120fps monitors at this time.<br>
+if the UI is too small on high-dpi devices, you will need to find a way to upscale the program.
 </details>

 <details>
 <summary>playback of a 192kHz audiofile is cutoff at 24kHz</summary>
-most of the test files on various audio-sites are not what they claim to be. if you have a file with actual 192kHz sps (96kHz signal) it will be show on myriacat. for output over the playback device, you also need to change linux alsa configs, as they are capped at 48ksps.
+most of the test files on various audio-sites are not what they claim to be.<br>
+if you have a file with actual 192kHz sps (96kHz signal) it will be show on myriacat.<br>
+for output over the playback device, you also need to change linux alsa configs, as they are capped at 48ksps.
 </details>

 ### License
 See the [LICENSE](../main/LICENSE.txt) file for details.<br><br>